 I’m going to share with you some tech tips for your recording environment.
 It’s something that is too often overlooked for podcasters.
 Even seasoned podcasters are already getting into their groove and think, “Everything’s working great,” and don’t think much about it.
 Especially if you’re a new podcaster, there are a lot of things you need to consider where you’re recording the environment and how it sounds.
 Everybody always thinks, “It’s about the tech, it’s about the microphone and the equipment.”
 Those are important things but even with great equipment, your recording may not always sound very good because you haven’t considered what’s around you in your environment.
 This is also true if you’re going to record video.

-This is the first in our series of tech checks for our private client webinars.
 I want to share with you why I’m going to do what I’m going to do.
 I purchased and reviewed at least ten different microphones because as we get a lot of new customers at Podetize, there are a lot of questions about, “What is the best equipment to use?”
 I realized I started podcasting a number of years ago.
 Microphone technology has probably changed.
 It’s been a while since I’ve checked out everything that’s available and how well they are suited to meet the needs of podcasters and live streamers.
 I went through and bought them all.
 In an upcoming Feed Your Brand episode, I’ll review them, break them all down, the pros and the cons, and share my recommendations and why you might choose one microphone over another.

 It’s not that there’s ever one that’s perfect or one that’s terrible.
 A lot of times it depends on your particular needs and preferences.
 As I went through that process, I was reminded about how much your environment plays a role in your recording quality, your actual space that you record.
 There are a lot of things to consider while having a microphone that’s appropriate and you’re happy with is important.
 I personally believe that your environment plays a big role whether your audio quality for your episodes, your recording aren’t good, bad or maybe not as good as they could be.
 Understanding some of those things and preparing ahead of time can make a huge difference.
 You can have a very expensive and excellent quality microphone.
 If you’re not recording in the right environment, you might as well not be using that expensive microphone.
 I wanted to share some tips and things for you to consider in your environment.There's always going to be things you cannot anticipate.
 When that happens, you've got to go with it and address the elephant in the room.
 Click To Tweet